-- Tesla AI, Tesla Autopilot, PyTorch at Tesla by Andrej Karpathy – is simply an amazing look under the hood of how Tesla is building their autopilot.
+- Tesla AI, Tesla Autopilot, PyTorch at Tesla by Andrej Karpathy – simply an amazing look under the hood of how Tesla is building their autopilot.

 - Machine Learning Zero to Hero – this short lecture by Google is great, especially for people who can code.

-- AlphaGo – The Movie – a documentary about the first system which was able to beat top players in the Go game.
+- AlphaGo – The Movie – a documentary about the first system which was able to beat the top players in the Go game.
 First Chess and now Go – what’s next?

 - Yannic Kilcher – this YouTube channel explains the latest research techniques and news in a simple and accessible way.

 - Two Minute Papers – are you busy and don’t have time to look at all the new stuff?
-Then this youtube channel is for you…
+Then this YouTube channel is for you…

 People to Follow

 There are a lot of famous Scientists & Engineers & Entrepreneurs to follow.
-For example often mentioned Jeremy Howard (fast.ai), Andrej Karpathy (Tesla AI), Yann LeCun (Facebook AI), Rachel Thomas (fast.ai, data ethics), Francois Chollet (Google), Fei-Fei Li (Stanford), Anima Anandkumar (Nvidia AI), Demis Hassabis (DeepMind), Geoffrey Hinton (Google) and more …
+For example, often mentioned Jeremy Howard (fast.ai), Andrej Karpathy (Tesla AI), Yann LeCun (Facebook AI), Rachel Thomas (fast.ai, data ethics), Francois Chollet (Google), Fei-Fei Li (Stanford), Anima Anandkumar (Nvidia AI), Demis Hassabis (DeepMind), Geoffrey Hinton (Google) and more…

 Lectures & Online courses

 So you’ve read some books and articles and now you want to start digging a little deeper?
 Or you want to become a Machine Learning Specialist?
 Then start with some online courses.
 Of course, you will need to learn a little bit about math before and get some basic programming skills.
 Online courses are a great option if you can’t study at university or you want to get knowledge at your own pace.
-Here are some of the courses that can serve you as the start point:
+Here are some of the courses that can serve you as the starting point:

-- Machine Learning course from Andrew Ng – this one is a classic and most popular one for a number of reasons, it’s great introductory material.
+- Machine Learning course from Andrew Ng – this one is a classic and most popular one for a number of reasons, it’s a great introductory material.

-- To learn more math we can recommend Mathematics for Machine Learning.
+- To learn more math, we can recommend Mathematics for Machine Learning.